leeyoshinari/WinHub/README.md

 11.If you need to configure multiple languages, [Please click me](https://github.com/leeyoshinari/WinHub/blob/main/web/detail.md).

 12.If you want to know more, [Please click me](https://github.com/leeyoshinari/WinHub/blob/main/web/detail.md).

+## Configuration
+If the following configuration needs to be modified, it must be configured in the system environment variables.
+If the environment variables are not set, the configuration in `config.conf` will be used by default.
+After setting the environment variables, if it does not take effect, please reopen the command line or re-ssh the server.

+### winHubHost 和 winHubPort
+The IP and port that the service listens on.

+### winHubFrontEndPrefix
+The front-end prefix, is ​​the same as that in nginx, and is only used for swagger page.
+If prefix is ​​not needed, please set it to empty.

+### winHubBackEndPrefix
+The back-end prefix, is the same as that in nginx.
+If prefix is ​​not required, please set it to empty.

+### winHubDbUrl
+Database connection, only supports sqlite3 and MySQL.

+### winHubRootPath
+The root directory of each disk file, is configured as follows: all files in the D drive are placed in the `home/WinHub/data` directory, and all files in the E drive are placed in the `/opt/Windows/data` directory.
+The directories must exist.
+`{"D": "/home/WinHub/data", "E": "/opt/Windows/data", "F": "/data/data"}`

+### winHubPwaUrl
+The startup URL of PWA.
+If the prefix of the front-end is empty, then it can also be configured as empty.
+Otherwise, you need to configure the URL to use PWA.
+Note: PWA only supports the https protocol.

+### winHubEnableOnlyoffice
+Whether to enable OnlyOffice, 0: not enabled, 1: enabled

+### winHubOnlyOfficeServer 和 winHubOnlyOfficeSecret
+They are the URL of OnlyOffice and the jwt secret of OnlyOffice respectively.

+### winHubHistoryVersionPath
+The directory where historical versions of OnlyOffice files are stored during editing.

+### winHubEnableBackup
+Whether to enable the backup function, 0 is not enabled, 1 is enabled

+### winHubBackupPath
+Backup directory, must exist.

+### winHubBackupInterval
+Backup cycle, unit: day, that is, backup once every x days.

+### winHubTrackerUrls
+URL of available tracker, aria2c needs tracker to download BT seeds.

+### winHubSTUN
+STUN server address, mainly used for audio and video calls.

+### winHubTURN
+TURN server address, mainly used for audio and video calls.

+### winHubTURNUserName 和 winHubCredential
+Username and password for the TURN service

+### winHubLevel
+Log Level

 ## Others
 1.Supports multiple platforms such as `Linux`, `Windows`, `MacOS`, etc. It is recommended to deploy on `Linux`.